frankappolonia/shopify_backend_dev_intern_challange/data/readme.md

-This folder contains all of the database functions for the application
+This module contains all of the database functions for the application